erickschulz/NPDECODES/README.md

 * There is two folders called `homeworks`.
 The source files are located in `NPDECODES/homeworks/<ProblemName>` and the binaries get created in `NPDECODES/build/homeworks/<ProblemName>`.
 Students should only change the files in `NPDECODES/homeworks/<ProblemName>/mysolution`.

 ## Requirements
 Currently, only UNIX based operating systems are supported.
-Moreover, you need to have the following installed on your machine
+Moreover, you need to have the following installed on your machine:
 * C++17 compiler (e.g. gcc, clang)
 * CMake (at least VERSION 3.10)
 * python3